How to Protect Your Belongings During a Home Renovation

 In case your project takes much longer than expected you can always extend the lease on the storage unit.
 Once the renovation is complete, you can still choose to maintain the storage unit, taking home only those possessions that you absolutely need.

 Self-storage helps you maintain privacy.
 A renovation project entails several strangers (like the plumber, electrician, painter, HVAC technician, installers, etc.) working around your home.
 Not everyone is comfortable opening their doors and baring all.
 You can shift your costly possessions and personal items quite discreetly to a storage unit.
-Given that you are the only one with the access key, your items are safe from prying eyes.
 If the items you want to put away are legal and come with necessary licences and permits, a storage unit is the safest, most private place you can find.

 Besides being a secure location to store your goods, the storage facility also gives you 24/7 access.
 This means that you can check on your goods and add or take away objects at any time of the day.